AZOPCORP/glichtxt/README.md

 ### Features:

- Glichtxt.js is able to get the following CSS properties from the targeted elements : "font-family","font-size","background-color","color" and line-height".
+ Glichtxt.js is able to get the following CSS properties from the targeted elements : "font-family","font-size","background-color","color" and "line-height".
 So the "gliched element" text will looks the same as defined in your CSS.

 ### Usage:
 Load jquery first.